elvisselimaj/python-challenge/02-Homework/01-Excel/Instructions/Part-2/README.md

 ### Before You Begin

-1. Create a new space for this project called `excel-challenge` in either DropBox or Google Drive. **Do not add this homework to an existing space**.
+1. Create a new space for this project called `excel-challenge` in your homework folder. **Do not add this homework to an existing space**.

 2. Store your excel workbooks in here and create a sharable link for submission.